Kotlin/dokka/examples/gradle/dokka-multimodule-example/README.md

 ### Running

-Run `dokkaHtmlMultiModule` task in order to generate documentation for this example:
+Run `dokkaHtmlMultiModule` task to generate documentation for this example:

 ```bash
 ./gradlew dokkaHtmlMultiModule